alicevillar/sfa_api/README.md

 :paperclip:VERSION 5  :warning:TODO

  This is the fifth version of SFA-API.
-It contains one endpoint that allows users to see their retored data.
+It contains the first endpoint for GDPR compliance: allows users to see their personal data.

  ```
 * Description: